DAVID J. WILLIS ATTORNEY

-Consider the example of 123 Oak Street which has a market value of $100,000 but has been slow to move.
-There is a first lien in the amount of $50,000 to Apple Bank and a second lien in the amount of $25,000 to Orange Bank which, taken together, result in a $25,000 equity.
-In the usual case (conventional financing), a purchaser should be able to make a down payment and obtain third-party institutional financing so that the seller receives $25,000 at closing and goes merrily on his way.
+Consider the example of 123 Oak Street which is valued at $100,000 but has been slow to move.
+There is a first lien in the amount of $50,000 to Apple Bank and a second lien in the amount of $25,000 to Orange Bank which, taken together, result in $25,000 equity.
+In the usual case, a purchaser should be able to make a down payment and obtain third-party institutional financing so that the seller receives $25,000 at closing and goes merrily on his way.
 But what if the buyer is unable to get traditional financing?
 The solution is a seller-financed wrap note that may be in a premium amount – say $110,000 – which is subordinate to the notes due Apple and Orange Banks.
-As is customary with owner financing, the wrap note will bear a higher than market rate of interest.
-It is secured by a wrap deed of trust that enables the seller to conduct a traditional foreclosure if the buyer defaults on the wrap note.
+The wrap note will likely bear a higher than market rate of interest.
+It will secured by a wrap deed of trust that enables the seller to conduct a traditional foreclosure if the buyer defaults on the wrap note.

 Is this a device to get sub-prime buyers into homes?

 Perhaps, but prudent investors will require the buyer/borrower to have a substantial down payment.
-The seller/lender should evaluate and approve the buyer´s qualifications just as any other lender would – in fact, Dodd-Frank requires this.
-The wraparound should be viewed as a legitimate device to sell property to reasonably qualified buyers who have money to put down and can afford the monthly payments.
-For less qualified buyers, a land trust may be the better option (see our article Land Trusts in Texas).
+The seller/lender should evaluate and approve the buyer´s qualifications just as any other lender would.
+In fact, Dodd-Frank requires this.
+The wrap should be viewed as a legitimate device to sell property to reasonably qualified buyers who have money to put down and can afford the monthly payments.
+For less qualified buyers, a land trust may be the better option.
+See Land Trusts in Texas.

 Can wraps be used in conjunction with land trusts?

 Yes.
-There may be circumstances where it may be a good idea to first transfer the property into a land trust and then do a wrap – but this is a more complicated version of the traditional wrap since a trust agreement will also have to be prepared.
+There may be circumstances where it may be a good idea to first transfer the property into a land trust and then do a wrap, but this requires more complex documentation since a trust agreement will also have to be prepared.

 Are wraps just for homes?

 No. Both residential and commercial wraps are possible.
-Commercial liens are more likely, however, to contain provisions that may expressly prohibit a wrap or any transfer without of title without prior lender consent.
-In all cases, but especially in commercial cases, one should carefully review the deed of trust securing the existing lien(s) before proceeding with a wrap.
+Commercial liens are more likely, however, to contain provisions that expressly prohibit any transfer of title without prior lender consent.
+In all cases, but especially in commercial cases, one should carefully review the deed of trust securing existing loans before proceeding with a wrap.